MorrellLAB/BAD_Mutations/Manual/Manual_v0.1.md

 There is no programmatic means of enforcing the consistency of directionality between the FASTA file and the substitutions file.
 This means it is possible to submit them in the reverse order, but keep in mind that the coordinates must match in order for the predictions to be valid.

-The FASTA input should look like this:
+The FASTA input should look like this (we will use `CoolGene.fasta` from here on):

-    >Gene_1
+    >CoolGene
     ATGCCAGTGCAG...
     ...

-And the substitutions file should look like this:
+And the substitutions file should look like this (for example, `CoolGene.subs`):

     4   SNP_1
     10  SNP_2